fuhengwu2021/distributedai/chapter1-introduction-to-modern-distributed-ai/chapter1.md

 ![GPU setup - 2 Tesla T4 GPUs](img/2.png)

-## Hands-On: Running Distributed Training and Inference

-We'll begin with a simple baseline to establish a performance reference point, then move to distributed training to see the speedup in action.

 ### Single-GPU Baseline

-Let's start with a baseline.
-We train ResNet18 on FashionMNIST, which completes in under 30 seconds on a single GPU—perfect for quick experiments.
+We'll use ResNet18, a lightweight 18-layer convolutional neural network designed for image classification.
+It's small enough to train quickly while still demonstrating distributed training concepts effectively.
+For the dataset, we'll use FashionMNIST - 70,000 grayscale images (28×28 pixels) across 10 clothing categories.
+It's a drop-in replacement for MNIST that's slightly more challenging, making it ideal for quick experiments.

+Run the baseline training script:

 ```bash
 python code/single_gpu_baseline.py
 ```

-Example output after 3 epochs:
+After 3 epochs, you should see output similar to this:

 ```
 Epoch 1/3, Loss: 0.4164, Accuracy: 84.94%